robertpatel28/Book-Sales-Management-System/README.md

 🔧 Key Features
 💸 Purchase Interface
 --
-Input transaction ID, customer name, selected book, and quantity.
+* Input transaction ID, customer name, selected book, and quantity.

-Automatically calculates subtotal and total (with tax).
+* Automatically calculates subtotal and total (with tax).

-Saves transaction details to a MySQL database.
+* Saves transaction details to a MySQL database.

 🔍 Search Interface
+--

-Choose a book from a dropdown to view its average sale price.
+**Choose a book from a dropdown to view its average sale price.

-View all past transactions associated with the selected book.
+**View all past transactions associated with the selected book.

 📊 Display Interface